 Food and Beverage to the UAE and Middle East

 Free support for eligible businesses to export health food, fresh and dried fruit, vegetables, nuts, dairy, meat, seafood and non-alcoholic beverages to the United Arab Emirates and Middle East.
-Apply by 29 October.
+Applications have closed.

 November 2021 to April 2022